AliFarghadan/AliFarghadan.github.io/_pages/profiles.md

 layout: profiles
 permalink: /about/
 title: About Me
-subtitle: <a href='https://www.yang-climate-group.org//'>Convection & Climate group, University of Chicago</a>
+subtitle: <a href='https://atowne.com'>Towne Flow Modeling & Control Lab, University of Michigan</a>

 # description: members of the lab or group
 nav: true
 nav_order: 1